amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Special note:
-For the `"structured`" mesh option, the bounding surfaces are implicitly defined as the planar surfaces that surround the domain, and are automatically generated with the following labels `"xlobc`", `"xhibc`", `"ylobc`", `"yhibc`", `"zlobc`", `"zhibc`" that are accessible throughout the input file.
+For the `"structured`" mesh framwork option, the bounding surfaces are implicitly defined as the planar surfaces that surround the domain, and are automatically generated with the following labels `"xlobc`", `"xhibc`", `"ylobc`", `"yhibc`", `"zlobc`", `"zhibc`" that are accessible throughout the input file.

 For the `"unstructured`" mesh option, Amanzi supports fixed meshes in the MOAB and MSTK formats, as well as a simple mesh specification that accommodates a parallelepiped domain.
-In the first two cases, the domain boundaries must be identified explicitly in the mesh file, for `"simple mesh`", the boundaries are created automatically, as following the scheme for the `"structured`" mesh option.
-In most cases, these surfaces embedded in the mesh files will be labeled subsets of the mesh faces.
+In the first two cases, the domain boundaries must be identified explicitly in the mesh file (see `"labeled set`" region type below).
+For `"simple mesh`", the boundaries are created automatically, following the scheme for the `"structured`" mesh option discussed above.

+Amanzi supports a simple model for compositing functionals to build up regions with complex shape.

 Regions specifications take the following form